-Satellite images and tracking maps of Typhoon Hagupit 2020, August 1 - 5.
-Max wind speed 135km/h.
+Satellite images, weather maps and tracks of Typhoon Hagupit 2020, July 31 - August 6.
+Max wind speed 140km/h.

 Tropical Depression Hagupit (Philippine name Dindo), located approximately 71 nautical miles west-southwest of Shanghai, China, has tracked northward at 10 knots over the past six hours.